chizhangucb/tmleCommunity/README.md

 # tmleCommunity
-TMLE for community level data
+Targeted Maximum Likelihood Estimation for Hierarchical Data

-Installation and Documentation
+## Installation and Documentation

 To install the development version (requires the devtools package):